Our staff will respond to your query promptly and provide detailed information to your questions.

 This evening you will enjoy a Christmas Dinner to celebrate Christmas Eve together with the other guests.
-If nature permits; wander onto the decks to experience the Christmas magic under the spectacles of the Northern Lights.
+If nature permits, wander onto the decks to experience the Christmas magic beneath the incredible spectacle of the Northern Lights.

-NOTE: Winter Sea Safari (with deep sea fishing) is subject to the weather conditions on the fjord.
+NOTE: Winter Sea Safari is subject to weather conditions on the fjord.
 It is offered only when favourable conditions can be guaranteed while at the lodge.